 Veles All-Purpose Cleaner

 Our list of the top zero-waste cleaning products wouldn’t be complete without including the innovative Veles cleaner.
-Available in a reusable aluminum bottle, with enough cleaning fluid to last about three months, it can be used on ceramics, glass, chrome, fiberglass, stainless steel, and plastic (and probably other materials if you test them first!).
+Available in a reusable aluminum bottle, with enough cleaning fluid to last about three months, it can be used on ceramics, glass, chrome, fiberglass, stainless steel, and plastic.

 The refills, which should be good for about six months of cleaning, are shipped in glass bottles.
 What’s more, 97% of the ingredients of the cleaning solution are derived from food waste, which represents a massive problem in the United States.
 This is the kind of zero-waste cleaning product that looks at each and every aspect of its production—from the packaging to the design to the sourcing of ingredients for a truly sustainable, natural cleaning alternative.